 Two things were clear in my head.
 That he would be able to solve the puzzle in a split second as the structural engineer that he is.
 But it was also clear that his descriptions of how to solve it would be as off as a fool misses the point.
 Buuuut, because he is mine and deep down I know that I know my person, I thought that I would be able to calmly sieve through his irrelevant stories quickly.
 (And I say irrelevant because B will be telling you how to make a soup and he starts with how he first got these ingredients from this market from this seller who is abcd and; then passed by the fruits guy who has certain new fruits and then finally he came home, picked the chopping board and started cutting onions into these very thin cubes (at this point he will pause to ask you if you can try cut onions and tomatoes into the size of mustard seeds the next time you are cooking and blahblahblah… ).
 But because we are still in the honeymoon stage, I will not ask him how on earth the market and fruits guy and the detail of the ideal onion cube size is related to this particular soup even though I am dying to.
 Now that is him for you ordinarily.

 Back to the situation.
 His first instruction was that the white sides of the pieces were to be on top throughout; unaware that for my puzzle to be solved, one of my pieces had to be upside down.
 Remember, in my head, I knew that there was no way this one was going to pull any proper instructions.
 (Challenge number one- mind block).
 The second instruction was for me to place the arrow pointing to my right leg with some angle facing outside.
 At this juncture, I wanted to scream.
-Like outside where? when you say outside, do you realize we are already outside?
+Like are we not outside ?
 What is the definition of outside , please?
 Insert a sarcastic undertone.